What Is the NHS Audio Typing Test and How to Prepare for it?

 Tips When Taking the Audio Typing Test

-- Wear headphones when performing the typing test to guarantee that you are not blocked by outside disturbance.
+- Wear headphones when performing the typing test to guarantee that you are not disturbed by outside noises.

-- Pay particular attention to your grammar and spelling when typing since you will be graded on these.
+- Pay particular attention to your grammar and spelling when typing since you will be graded on those, too.

 - Make a note of the names of the locations, the number of individuals engaged, and so on.